pgenfer/mixinSharp/README.md

 # mixinSharp

 MixinSharp (or shorter: mixin#) is a code refactoring extension for Visual Studio 2015 that adds mixin support to C# by auto generating the required code.
+The VSIX binary installation file can be found in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/b35e41d9-3520-4e40-84b0-fcf907ef1199).

 ## what are mixins?